themesberg/flowbite/content/components/speed-dial.md

 ### Methods

-Use the methods from the Speed Dial object to programatically show or hide the component from directly JavaScript.
+Use the methods from the Speed Dial object to programmatically show or hide the component from directly JavaScript.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
     <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">